 After a long working week, there is nothing better than jumping on the couch to binge watch a TV series on Netflix and order dinner through UberEats.
 However, nothing sours a ‘Netflix chill’ quicker than the delivery running late and dinner turning up cold.
 But who bears the blame for a ruined dinner?

-Earlier this week, the ABC reported that restauranteurs have complained that UberEats imposes unfair terms in their contracts with restaurants, by shifting the liability for cold food from Uber and the drivers and on to the restaurants.
-In response to the complaints, Australian Competition and Consumer Commission (ACCC) chairman Rod Sims announced on ABC Radio National that the ACCC plans to investigate the restauranteurs complaints and consider whether, amongst other things, Uber’s contracts contain unfair contract terms in breach of the Australian Consumer Law (ACL).
+Earlier this week, the ABC reported that restaurateurs have complained that UberEats imposes unfair terms in their contracts with restaurants, by shifting the liability for cold food from Uber and the drivers and on to the restaurants.
+In response to the complaints, Australian Competition and Consumer Commission (ACCC) chairman Rod Sims announced on ABC Radio National that the ACCC plans to investigate the restaurateurs complaints and consider whether, amongst other things, Uber’s contracts contain unfair contract terms in breach of the Australian Consumer Law (ACL).

 What makes a contract term ‘unfair’?